 Here’s Calvin, ready and eager for his taste test.

-He loved the treat so much he sniffed out and lapped up every last crumb.
+He loved the peanut butter and honey homemade dog treats so much he sniffed out and lapped up every last crumb.

-These treats are really easy and they take no time at all.
+These treats are really easy and they take no time at all to whip together.

-With peanut butter, honey, eggs, and whole wheat flour, they’re healthy and completely all-natural.
+With peanut butter, honey, eggs, and whole wheat flour, they’re healthy, whole, and completely all-natural.